Does Your Small Business Need a Consultant?

 - Can I do as good a job as a professional in this field?

-For a solo enterprise or the startup phase of a small business, you may have time to handle bookkeeping and some accounting chores if you have the desire (and aptitude) for doing so.
+For a solo enterprise or the startup phase of a small business, you may have time to handle bookkeeping and some accounting chores if you have the desire and aptitude.

-However, as your business grows and there are more demands on your time it may make more sense to farm out some of these duties to professionals.
+However, as your business grows, it may make more sense to farm out some of these duties to professionals.
 Besides, many business owners find bookkeeping/accounting a tedious chore, especially if the business has a high level of transactions.

 A good accountant can do much more than keep you abreast of tax changes and doing your taxes.
-He/she can:
+She can:

 - navigate the maze of tax laws and provide the financial advice you need to manage and grow your business;